aidan-yip/perilous_quest/README.md

 # Ender Dragon Slayer

 This is a project idea originally from FreeCodeCamp.
 Mods and redesign are by me.
-I've also expanded some of the functionality to include music and made the game more responsive so it can be played on most screen sizes.
+I've also expanded some of the functionality to include music, a background image, media player and made the game more responsive so it can be played on most screen sizes.

 # Version Alpha (latest)